 Soy allergies are one of the more common food allergies.
 Soylent’s use of the legume makes the product vegan, but also makes it not an option for those with such allergies.
-If you suffer from soy sensitivities, be sure to avoid consumption of Soylent.
+If you suffer from soy sensitivities, be sure to avoid the consumption of Soylent.

 |Best to Worst||Strawberry, Cafe Chai, Cafe Mocha, Creamy Chocolate, Original, Mint Chocolate, Vanilla, Banana|